Skip to main content

 At a glance

-A cross-channel revenue-at-risk card that sums the LinkedIn spend running on any campaign whose linked product feed currently has live rejections.
+A cross-platform revenue-at-risk card that sums the LinkedIn spend running on any campaign whose linked product feed currently has live rejections.
 When a feed-management layer such as Feedonomics pushes a product catalogue into a paid channel and some items are rejected (missing attributes, policy issues, bad image URLs, currency or pricing mismatches), the campaigns promoting those rejected products keep spending while the products themselves are degraded or undeliverable.
 The card joins LinkedIn campaign spend to the feed-rejection status from the connected feed source, and surfaces the total money exposed to active rejections.
 It needs both a LinkedIn campaign with a linked product feed and a connected feed-management source; it stays quiet when there are no live rejections to worry about.

 Calculation